 Tashinga Campsite

 Matusadona’s main campsite, Tashinga, is set on a peninsula in the northwest of the park, under shady indigenous trees, overlooking the lake.
 It has flush toilets and hot showers and is entirely unfenced, so wildlife regularly wander through.
-Firewood and fishing worms are on sale from the main reception nearby, basic groceries from the Tashinga Staff Village, and seasonal fresh vegetables from the gardens.
+Firewood and fishing worms are on sale from the main reception nearby.
 Guided activities can be booked on site.

 Wilderness Campsites

-• Bonde Campsite overlooks Lake Kariba in the northern portion of the park.
+• Bonde/Kaingwe Campsite overlooks Lake Kariba in the north-eastern section of the park.

-• Shenga Wilderness is beautifully shaded and located on the Shenga River with a perennial spring which has water all year round.
+• Shenga Wilderness (sites 1 & 2) are beautifully shaded and located on the Shenga River with a perennial spring which has water all year round.

-• Matandare is the park’s southernmost campsite, close to the park entrance – a good stopover in or out of the Park.
-It is situated on the Matandare Spring under a canopy riverine forest.
+• Matandare and Mashuma are the park’s southernmost campsites, close to the park entrance – a good stopover in or out of the Park.
+Matandare is situated on the Matandare Spring under a canopy riverine forest.
+Mashuma is situated near the Park entrance.

 Tashinga Cottages

-Matusadona National Park also offers its own private, all-inclusive traditional tented safari camps, fully staffed with cook, camp hosts, and a professional guide.
-These are located in unfenced, wilderness surroundings which vary depending on the season.
+Matusadona National Park also offers its own private, all-inclusive traditional tented safari camp, fully staffed with cook, camp host, and a professional guide.
+This is a seasonal inland camp available during the dry months of the year (May-Nov).

-During the dry months, the camp is set inland under huge trees at the confluence of the wild Jenje and Biriwiri rivers with views over the dry riverbed and onto a spring frequented by many wildlife species including a resident pride of lions.
-As the green season approaches, the camp relocates to the baobab groves of Shenga Bay, overlooking Lake Kariba and its wildlife-frequented floodplains.
+Each year, at the start of the safari season, it is set up under huge trees at the confluence of the wild Jenje and Biriwiri rivers with views over the dry riverbed and onto a spring frequented by many wildlife species including a resident pride of lions.

-Each camp has five spacious, en-suite tents (twin or double) and a central dining/living area providing fully catered, home-style, 3-course meals (alternatively, guests can opt to bring own food for the chef to prepare).
+The camp has six spacious, en-suite tents (twin or double) and a central dining/living area providing fully catered, home-style, 3-course meals (alternatively, guests can opt to bring own food for the chef to prepare).
 Solar energy provides hot showers, lighting and charging stations, but there is no cellular signal or Wifi.

 PARK ACTIVITIES